 Climb gradually.
-The severity of AMS is related to how fast and how high you go.
+The severity of AMS relates to how fast and how high you go.

-Avoid flying in directly to high altitude.
-Avoid covering a lot, height wise, in one day.
+Avoid flying directly to high altitude.
+Avoid covering much height in a day.
+Rather, walk slow and ascend gradually.

-Trek itineraries contain what is called an acclimatization day or rest day.
-Usually, 1 day and 2 nights are spent on the same elevation to let our body acclimatize.
-Some people might need more than one day.
+Trek itineraries contain acclimatization or rest days.
+Usually, you spend 1 day and 2 nights on the same elevation to let your body acclimatize.
+Some people may need more than one day.

 If you are trekking solo, check out a few itineraries to know where to take an acclimatization day.

-It is suggested that first rest day be somewhere between 2400 and 3000m.
-Then the next one after ever 300 to 500m ascent.
+It is best to take a first rest day at somewhere between 2400 and 3000m.
+Then the next one after over 300 to 500m ascent.